luxorishere/pythontheory/javanotes.md

 # Lambda Expression

 ## Definition
-Lambda expressions are a way to provide concise implementations of functional interfaces.
+e57uh67Lambda expressions are a way to provide concise implementations of functional interfaces.
 They are essentially anonymous functions that can be used to replace instances of functional interfaces.

 ## Code
 ```java